WCBE-FM, Columbus, Ohio

 C. Station Facebook page: http://www.facebook.com/WCBE90.5

 D. Franklin University, Columbus, OH

-E. Central State University (WCSU), Wilberforce, OH
+E. Central State University (WCSU),

-8. Other Organizations
+5. Other Organizations

-C. TEEN – Teen Education & Employment Network (Franklin County, OH)
+A. TEEN – Teen Education & Employment Network (Franklin County, OH)

-Godman Guild Association
+c/o Godman Guild Association

 303 East Sixth Avenue